 South Africa experienced challenges similar to those that Palestine is now going through.
-They managed to develop strategies that we can learn from, and perhaps in the future we can be a source of inspiration for another community.
+They managed to develop strategies that we can learn from, and perhaps in the future, we can be a source of inspiration for another community.

-In your view, which aspects are the most crucial for the next years regarding advancement towards a more sustainable tourism in Palestine?
+In your view, which aspects are the most crucial for the next years regarding advancement towards more sustainable tourism in Palestine?

 We are working to change the perception of Palestine as a mass pilgrimage destination, trying instead to strengthen its profile as a multifaceted destination, rich in culture and history.
-It is crucial that we continue to educate our local communities about sustainable tourism, so that they can be fully integrated in the development process.
+It is crucial that we continue to educate our local communities about sustainable tourism so that they can be fully integrated into the development process.
 As tourism continues to grow in the coming years, it is also important that we remain committed, as a community, to the protection of the environment.